Voidheart88/splice/README.md

 ### Features:
   - Allow the annotation of nodes and branches with physical quantities such as current density or revolutions per minute for a better simulation experience with things like an electrical motor.
 Explicity helps a lot here!
-  - Implement an AC simulation
   - Implement a transient simulation
   - Implement an intelligent solving strategy finder (maybe an AI thingy?)
-  - Improve error messaging and UX design, especially in the frontend

 ### How to contribute:
   - Write tests for every module, the frontends, the backends, and the outputs.
 Tests define the expected behavior.